sophialee0628/selee_pk/README.md

 ```

 # Test
-Seven test cases are presented in the `unit_test.py`.
+Seven test cases are included in the `unit_test.py`.
 Below is the code for running those test cases.

 ` python -m unittest tests/unit_test.py `